Yasasvani/Data-Science-Assignments/Assignment_10/README.md

 ## Conclusion

-This project demonstrates the application of Market Basket Analysis using the Apriori algorithm.
+This assignment demonstrates the application of Market Basket Analysis using the Apriori algorithm.
 The identified associations and insights can be leveraged by businesses to improve sales, customer satisfaction, and operational efficiency.